mike-ward/mike-ward.github.io/_posts/2011-05-22-i-need-your-help-deciding-how-to-monetize-my-apps.md

 ---
 layout: post
-title:  I need your help deciding how to monetize my apps
+title: 'I need your help deciding how to monetize my apps'
 ---
 Recently, my download counters ticked past the 1 million mark.
 I don’t count all the mirror sites, magazine CD subscriptions or even some of the obvious copies of my work (yes, I know who you are).
 Donations on the other hand are far and few between.
 A good month lands me a whole $20.